innovatrics/smartface-integrations/src/GrpcCamera/README.md

 2. Set FACE DISCOVERY FREQUENCY and FACE EXTRACTON FREQUENCY to 1ms in order to process each incomming frame

 ### Known limitations
 - When discovery & extraction frequency set to 1ms, an extra attention must be paid when sending images to the gRPC stream.
-Full processing usually takes from 150ms to 500ms so you should not sent more than 2 images per second per single camera.
+Full processing usually takes from 150ms to 500ms so you should not sent more than 2 images per second per single camera (stream).
   - images that have not been processed will be dropped (no caching and post-processing)
+- All images must the have same resolution per camera (stream).
+You must not stream one image with 1200x800 and shortly 1000x600 afterwards.
+It will end up with an exception in SmartFace Camera service.